 ↑ The backdrop image is of the same hallway in which they took the photo for the album cover, seen here. ↑

-Also there were four very talented musicians including one of the best guitar players I've ever had the pleasure of hearing play live, who happened to be a female Megan McCormick.
+Also, there were four very talented musicians including one of the best guitar players I’ve ever had the pleasure of hearing play live, named Megan McCormick.
 This lady has serious skills.